binkley/kotlin-rational/README.md

 [_Infinitesimal_](https://en.wikipedia.org/wiki/Infinitesimal) for a
 discussion.)

+### Single concept of zero

+In this code there is only `ZERO`.
+There is no sense of positive or negative zero which would represent approaching zero from different directions.

 ### `BigRational` is a `Number`

 In this code, `BigRational` is a `kotlin.Number`, in part to pick up Kotlin